 Next, taking him to a very high mountain, satan shows him all the kingdoms of the world and their splendor.
 And he says to him, “I will give you all of these, if you fall at my feet and do me homage.”
 Then Jesus replied, “Away with you!
 For scripture says: The Lord your God is the one to whom you must do homage, Him alone you must serve.’

 Then satan left him, and suddenly angels appeared and looked after Jesus.”
 (From the Gospel of Matthew 4-1:11)

 There is a cause and effect between the errors of Adam and Eve and the temptations Jesus endures in the wilderness.
-In Eden Eve disobeys God’s command because she wants to be like God and the divine beings — and in the wilderness, Satan attempts to convince Jesus to disrupt God’s divine order about mixing things from mineral and plant kingdoms to make bread.
+In Eden Eve falls sway to Satan who convinces her that she will not die if she disobeys Yahweh command that she not eat the fruit of the trees of wisdom and knowledge.
+He finally persuades Eve of this by telling her Yahweh’s motivation is to prevent he from become like God.
+Instead of becoming like God, Eve and Adam lose their likeness of God for themselves and their progeny.
+In the wilderness, Satan attempts to convince Jesus to disrupt God’s divine order about mixing things from mineral and plant kingdoms to make bread.
 Eve succumbed to the lies of Satan because she wanted to be like God and the divine beings, an order not to be disrupted by mortals; God’s command to Adam and Eve, and His orders to the angels to support Jesus if He should fall, were not to be challenged by Satan.
 And finally, there is nothing in the material world of greater value than our relationship with God.